 They do not like to share their ‘toys,’ therefore they expect you to be sitting around pining for them and providing them with supply whenever they put their hand out for it.

 In addition, the narcissist will always view themselves as a complete victim at the hands of their ex, even though they were the abusive one.
-They will feel completely entitled to all of physical goodies from their ex, including cash, material items, property and child custody, just to name a few.
+They will feel completely entitled to all of the physical goodies from their ex, including cash, material items, property and child custody, just to name a few.

 The narcissist can most definitely bring a tonne of baggage into their new relationship, especially if they’re still fighting with their ex or going through a divorce.